 ② Get a shotgun microphone windscreen and isolate the microphone as much as possible to reduce the amount of environmental noise.

 ③ Check the cables are properly connected both to the mic and the interface or mixer.

-A: The polar pattern refers to the sensitivity of sound picked up from various angles around the microphone.
+The polar pattern refers to the sensitivity of sound picked up from various angles around the microphone.
 It’s the “listening space” in a nutshell.
-Because not all microphone diaphragms are created equal, the polar pattern for each might vary.
-This has an impact on how the microphone sounds as well as how much sound it picks up.
+Because not all diaphragms are created equal, the polar pattern for each might vary.
+This has an impact on how the mic sounds as well as how much sound it picks up.

-A: A super-cardioid microphone is substantially more directional than a cardioid microphone.
+A super-cardioid microphone is substantially more directional than a cardioid one.
 It has the same directivity as a cardioid, but it lowers noise in front of the mic considerably more, typically by 10dB.